Age and Beauty: How Your Skincare Routine Should Change as You Age

-If you’re a creature of habit, you may still be using the same skincare routine that you were using 20 years ago, like that harsh acetone face wash from high school.
+If you’re a creature of habit, you may still be using the same skincare routine that you were using 20 years ago, like that harsh alcohol-based face wash from high school.
 Then there are those on the opposite end of the spectrum who are chasing the latest and greatest in skincare.
 If you’re a slave to trends, you may have tried every skincare product known to mankind.

 Neither of these situations is good for your skin.
 The truth is that just like everything else in life, your skin changes as you age—and so should your skincare routine.
 As you age, you change your diet, exercise routine, fashion choices and careers … so why should you keep the same skincare routine?